How much does a Archaeologist make?

 US Bureau of Land Management

-The US Bureau of Land Management provides archaeologists with opportunities to manage public lands.
-They work on projects that protect cultural resources.
-They operate in many western states, including Nevada, Utah, and Arizona.
-Their work includes site surveys and historic preservation.
+The US Bureau of Land Management provides archaeologists with opportunities to work on public lands.
+They focus on managing and preserving cultural resources.
+Their projects are nationwide.

 -